cmu-phil/py-tetrad/README.md

 This is still a new project, so please bear with us as we add example modules and clarify the code.
 Please submit any problem you have figuring things out to our [Issue Tracker](https://github.com/cmu-phil/py-tetrad/issues) and we'll see if we can solve them.

 We're currently using the most recent stable Tetrad version 7.2.2, which is hard-coded for use in the project.
 All artifacts for Tetrad though for the last several releases are on [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
 If you'd like to view the javadocs for Tetrad 7.2.2, click [here](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-lib/7.2.2/tetrad-lib-7.2.2-javadoc.jar) to download them, then move them into a new directory and unzip them; then view them in a browser.

-The [JPype project](https://github.com/jpype-project/jpype) itself is already quite awesome, and one is not of course limited to integrating Tetrad into Python using JPype in the way we do it here.
-We aim mainly to be giving examples of _how_ it can be done (relatively easily) along with some methods for translating datasets, graphs, and such, between Java and Python to make it easier to use Tetrad as part of a Python workflow.
-Feel free to borrow as needed.

 # Install